-- Approximately 6 (4) stitches per inch over lace pattern, after blocking
+- Laceweight Version: 24 stitches & 26 rounds = 4″ over lace pattern, after blocking

 Listed gauges are a guide.
 Experience shows us that this pattern looks wonderful in a number of gauges and yarn weights.
 Experimentation is encouraged!

-- One set of DPNs & one 32” circular needle in size needed to obtain pattern gauge
+- One 32” circular needle and one set of double-pointed needles (DPNs)* in size needed to obtain pattern gauge

 - Laceweight Version suggested size: 4 mm (US 6)